Love and Money (band): James Grant

 James Grant released his first solo album Sawdust in My Veins in 1998 and has released four further albums, My Thrawn Glory, I Shot the Albatross (a collection of poetry set to music), Holy Love, and Strange Flowers.
 The latter was released in February 2009 and Grant premièred the tracks at the Glasgow ABC venue as part of the 2009 Celtic Connections festival.

 Grant also scored the film, The Near Room and has collaborated with Capercaillie's Karen Matheson, performing live and writing songs for her solo records.
 He released the James Grant & The Hallelujah Strings live album on Vertical in 2016, featuring Love and Money songs along with songs from his solo career.
 In 2017, he collaborated with producer Gordy Goudie on the Korvids album on Nang Records.
+In 2025, Grant released the Butler, Blake & Grant record with Norman Blake from Teenage Fanclub and Bernard Butler from Suede.

 Paul McGeechan

-Paul McGeechan has produced a number of high profile artists and released the Starless record in 2016, a lushly orchestrated album featuring a number of guest vocalists, including Paul Buchanan (The Blue Nile), Karen Matheson (Capercaillie), Julie Fowlis and Chris Thomson (The Bathers), and recorded with the Prague Philharmonic Orchestra.
+Paul McGeechan has produced a number of high-profile artists and released the Starless record in 2016, a lushly orchestrated album featuring a number of guest vocalists, including Paul Buchanan (The Blue Nile), Karen Matheson (Capercaillie), Julie Fowlis and Chris Thomson (The Bathers), and recorded with the Prague Philharmonic Orchestra.
+Starless 2 followed in 2024.